lmweber/PrinciplesSTA/workflows.Rmd

 # (PART) Workflows {-}

-# Workflows {#workflows}
+# Workflows

-Each chapter in this part describes a complete workflow for one dataset, with minimal documentation, to show how the individual analysis steps fit together.
-For more details on any of the individual analysis steps, see the chapters in the previous part.
+In this part, each chapter contains a complete workflow for one dataset, with minimal documentation.
+This shows how the individual analysis steps described in the previous part fit together.
+For more details on any of the individual analysis steps, see the previous chapters.